top of page

 Estimated tax bill: $10,400

-Profile: Commuter town with moderate tax rate
+Profile: Commuter town with moderate tax structure

 Lower-value or mixed-tax-base towns